adrsch/stride-pce/README.md

 - Editor camera speed uses a min and a max value set in GUI, instead of an array of hardcoded steps*. ~~User can set speed up/down keybinds in editor settings~~
 - Add a sort mode based on render group id #.
 Needs work if I'm going to bring it to main at some point
 - Audio volume is split into buses.
 Audio emitter component handles sound controllers automatically.
 Built in pitch variance.
+- ~~FBX importer lets you select which animation stack is imported~~

 *has actual conflicts with changes in the stride repo since I forked